Singled Out: Round 1

 The Picker was presented with a board showing six categories, which ranged from physical attributes to preferences in love-making to leisure activities.
 They generally were expressed in a humorous style, often with various pop-culture references.
 After choosing a category, two or three choices were listed (for example, a category on hair might be divided into blonde, brunette, and redhead), and the Picker was asked to eliminate one of the choices.
 After eliminating a choice, all the contestants who fit that choice left the Dating Pool, in view of the Picker.
 This process was repeated until five to eight potentials were left, at which point they advanced to the next round.

-In the third season, a Golden Ticket was introduced, which allowed the Picker to save one eliminated player as he or she walked in front of him on the way out of the studio.
+In the third season, a Golden Ticket was introduced, which allowed the Picker to save one eliminated player as they walked in front of him on the way out of the studio.
 This contestant automatically advanced to the semifinals.
 For episodes taped outside, the "Golden Ticket" was replaced with a Golden Lifesaver, with the same rules.

 Round 2

 At that point, the Picker asked a series of questions which ranged from Dating Game–style questions (example, "if you had me alone in a limousine for three hours, what would you do to me?") to stunt-oriented questions (example, hitting a paddle ball a number of times, with the female host relaying the potential date's performance to the Picker).
-If the Picker was satisfied with the answer or performance, he or she would "keep" the contestant, advancing them to the final round.
-If the Picker was not satisfied, he or she would "dump" the contestant, eliminating him or her from further play.
+If the Picker was satisfied with the answer or performance, they would "keep" the contestant, advancing them to the final round.
+If the Picker was not satisfied, they would "dump" the contestant, eliminating him or her from further play.
 "Dumped" contestants were not shown to the Picker as in the first round, but were instead marked with some sort of prop, such as a toilet seat around the neck, a bag with a sad face on it on the male player's head, or a pageant sash labeled "Dumped".
 This round continued either until three contestants were "kept," or all but three had been "dumped."
 If the potential date received the golden ticket, then sometimes the host would show him or her to the picker.